 Her new book, Big Sister, Little Sister, Red Sister is another historical biography on a monumental scale.
 This time, Chang is telling the story of the famous Soong sisters.
 These three extraordinary Shanghainese women, born at the tail-end of the Qing Dynasty and educated in the West, each played a critical role in the making of modern China, exerting influence through the powerful men they married and in their own right, too.
 The sisters chose different sides in the Chinese Civil War and their story is a story of opulence, courage, idealism and betrayal.

-‘Around the time I learned to write my name, I heard about the Soong sisters, whose reputation permeated Chinese society like some heady, if slightly unholy, perfume,’ Jung Chang has written.
 In March, their extraordinary history will permeate the Wheeler Centre as Chang appears in conversation with Leanne Hall.

 Jung Chang is the internationally-bestselling author of Wild Swans: Three Daughters of China; Mao: The Unknown Story (with Jon Halliday); and Empress Dowager Cixi: The Concubine Who Launched Modern China.
 Her latest book is Big Sister, Little Sister, Red Sister: Three Women at the Heart of Twentieth-Century China.